 Option 2 is to report it to the Information Commissioner's Office (ICO).
 This helps them monitor bad practice and investigate firms or individuals who may've broken the law.
 See our Stop Spam Calls and Texts guide for ways to rport your spam.

-You may be able to get a refund from your card company under Section 75 if it was over £100 (full info in the Section 75 guide).
+If you paid on your credit card you may be able to get a refund from your card company under Section 75 if it was over £100 (full info in the Section 75 guide).
 If so, it's likely this is your best bet - contact your card company.

 Once you've signed it's very hard to get out of paying.
 You could complain of poor service but it's unlikely to be easy (see consumer rights).
 It's common to have to do some work yourself, eg, giving account details, but check the contract terms if you're unhappy with how much you've had to do.